STRANGER DANGER! (Stranger reactive dogs)

 FOCUS GAME using the dog’s daily meals.
 Have the dog sit on a safe raised object.
 Stand in front of the dog.
 Let the dog see you take two pieces of their food, one in each hand.
 Outstretch your arms all the way out from your side.
 Look directly at the dog’s eyes and make a “kissy” sounds or other attention getting noise with your mouth.
 The instant the dog turns their gaze from your hand to your face IMMEDIATELY say YES! - and reward from either hand.
 Repeat often for best results.

-TOUCH ( to a hand)is also a very helpful command.
+TOUCH is also a very helpful command.
 Hold a safe object like an empty water bottle in front of the dog, usually curiosity will lead the dog to put its nose on it.
 Immediatly reward the dog.
 If they are uninterested, put a piece of kibble inside the bottle and shake it- reward when dog touches the bottle.
 Add the verbal cue TOUCH once they get the idea.
 If the dog tries to bite the bottle, use a two quart sized one instead.
 Once the verbal command is learned it can be used to get the dog’s attention away from other distractions.
 It can also help position the dog while doing basic obedience like heel.
 The TOUCH command is also very valuable when I have a dog who is worried about an object.
 Utilizing a clicker, I’ll condition the dog to touch the fearful object - then reward them for doing so.

 TRAIN SIMPLE TRICKS- ones that dogs often love are fast paced like SPIN, CATCH, and BACK.